-On the following pages, the workforce system strategic plan is organized and presented by goal area.
+The following pages illustrate alignment between the strategic intent of the plan and the strategies and actions that system partners will implement to achieve the goals and objectives.
+The workforce system strategic plan is organized and presented by goal area.
 Following the vision and mission, each goal area is presented with its associated system objectives, partner strategies, and the agency responsible for implementing each strategy.
 The actions that must be carried out to achieve each partner agency strategy and to contribute to achievement of the system objective are also outlined, as are related performance measures.